ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 4. **Stick with your organizations template**.
-The challenge when you deviate from the default template is that it will become cute, a timesink or a distraction for the reader.
+The challenge when you deviate from the default template is that it will become cute, a time sink or a distraction for the reader.
 So stick with the default.
 Don't like the default?
 Then create a new one as a separate activity.
 (You now also crossed the chasm from author to designer, I hope you know what you are doing.)

 5. **Ensure your slide has a take-away**.
-The slide presents thoughts, data, or whatever; too often the conlcusion or the action point of it is left to the reader or as voice over.
+The slide presents thoughts, data, or whatever; too often the conclusion or the action point of it is left to the reader or as voice over.
 Do not do this; spell it out for your audience.
 They did not sign up for a Sherlock Holmes role-play.